 First responders experience frequent stress-induced activation of the hypothalamic-pituitary-adrenal (HPA) axis, leading to chronically elevated cortisol.
 Research consistently indicates that prolonged cortisol elevation negatively affects testosterone production by inhibiting the hypothalamic-pituitary-gonadal (HPG) axis, resulting in functional hypogonadism.
 Studies involving firefighters, police officers, and military personnel consistently show an inverse relationship between cortisol and testosterone, leading to decreased libido, fatigue, reduced muscle mass, increased risk of metabolic syndrome, cardiovascular diseases, mood disorders, cognitive impairment, and immune dysfunction (Mayo Clinic; NC OSFM; NIOSH; PubMed studies).

-Alpha Balance supplementation targets these well-documented hormonal disruptions, specifically by lowering cortisol, optimizing estrogen metabolism, and supporting healthy testosterone levels.
-By addressing these hormonal challenges directly, Alpha Balance aims to significantly improve first responders’ overall physical health, cognitive function, mood stability, resilience, and overall quality of life, thus providing strong scientific justification for this clinical trial.
+Giovane Medical’s approach targets these well-documented hormonal disruptions, specifically by optimizing estrogen metabolism, and supporting healthy testosterone levels.
+By addressing these hormonal challenges directly, Giovane Medical aims to significantly improve first responders’ overall physical health, cognitive function, mood stability, resilience, and overall quality of life.